Dementia

 The goal of treatment is to maintain quality of life of the person with dementia for as long as possible.

-• using written words or pictures to help carry out tasks;
+• using written words or pictures to help complete tasks;

-• training family members and caregivers on how to communicate better with the person with dementia.
+• training family members and care partners on how to communicate better with the person with dementia; and

-The SLP also can work with a person with dementia to make sure they can eat safely.
+The SLP can also work with a person with dementia to make sure they can eat safely.
 This may include eating different types of foods or eating in different ways.
-Family members and caregivers can support the person with dementia to make sure they eat enough.
+Family members and care partners can support the person with dementia to make sure that they eat enough.

 Tips for Talking With People Who Have Dementia